MooersLab/jupyterlabcctbxsnips/README.md

 jupyter lab # or libtbx.python -m jupyter-lab
 ```

-(conda create -n pc38 schrodinger::pymol conda-forge::cctbx-base schrodinger::tk conda-forge::nodejs conda-forge::jupyter conda-forge::jupyterlab)

 This new environment is activated, and JupyterLab is installed with the conda command.
-The pip command is then used to install the extension jupyterlab-snippets-multimenus from PyPi.
+The pip command is used to install the extension jupyterlab-snippets-multimenus from PyPi.
+JuptyerLab is a server extension for Juptyer Notebook.
+It may need to be activated.
-The activation of this extension requires that JupyterLab is rebuilt.
+Activation of the extension requires that JupyterLab is rebuilt.

 The `jupyter --path` command returns a list of paths that vary between operating systems.
 The top path listed under Data is where the snippet libraries are stored.
 This path varies with operating system.
-Next, navigate to this direcotry and create the subdirectory `multimenus\_snippets`.
+Next, navigate to this direcory and create the subdirectory `multimenus_snippets`.
 Then git clone the repositories of interest.
 The `+` versions are annotated with guides for editing the snippets.
 These will become a hindrance for experienced users.